 Cider and Autumn Memories

 I’ll do anything to work with rose, rose hips, and hibiscus any time of the year.
 But to make it into a cider reminds me fondly of my childhood memories growing up in the Midwest.
-I remember my elementary school days, and all us getting into the school bus getting ready to go to the local apple orchard.
-At to the apple orchard, I remember the first time a warm cider hit my lips.
+I remember my elementary school days, and all of us getting into the school bus and getting ready to go to the local apple orchard.
+At the apple orchard, I remember the first time a warm cider hit my lips.
 I was in pure heaven.
 The spices danced on my tongue and warm liquid filled my soul.

 Making a Tradition

 Making the Autumn Hibiscus Cider ushers in a new tradition.
-Using the heart healing magic of rose and combining it with the grounding vibes of autumn, you get a magical elixir that brings you back to the present.
+Using the heart-healing magic of rose and combining it with the grounding vibes of autumn, you get a magical elixir that brings you back to the present.
 Mixing in the hibiscus the cider glows vibrant red in the warmness of the Autumn sun.

 This cider was amazing to make and even more amazing to enjoy!
 I can’t wait to hear what your thoughts are and what you are feeling during this season.